-The applicant may request that the Board review preliminary plans for a proposed subdivision.
-Requests for review of preliminary plans shall be made to the Board only at a regularly scheduled business meeting prior to the business meeting when the review will take place.
-Three (3) copies of a preliminary map and a subdivision application shall be submitted to the Board and should show substantially the same information as the final map.
+The applicant may request that the Board review preliminary maps and plans (drawings) for a proposed subdivision.
+Requests for a design review of preliminary plans-shall be made to the Board only at a regularly scheduled business meeting prior to the business meeting when the review will take place.
+Three (3) copies of a preliminary map and a subdivision applicationthe drawings with the design review fee shall be submitted to the Board. and The drawings should show substantially the same information as the final mapcopies.
 However, dimensions may be approximate and data may be tentative.
-The preliminary map should be sufficiently clear to establish the basis of, and to clarify the design requirements for, the subdivision final map.
-Maps shall be at a scale of 1:1200 unless an exception is granted by the Board.
-The Board shall give public notice [RSA 676:4, I (d)], at the applicant's expense, to abutters; holders of conservation, preservation, or agricultural preservation easements; and the general public of the preliminary review [RSA 676:4 II (b)].
+The preliminary mapdrawings should be sufficiently clear to establish the basis of, and to clarify the design requirements for, the subdivision final mapcopies.
+MapsDrawings shall be at a scale of 1:1200 or larger unless an exception is granted by the Board.
+The Board shall give public notice in accordance with [RSA 676:4, I-(d)], at the applicant's expense, to abutters; holders of conservation, preservation, or agricultural preservation easements; and the general public of the preliminary review [RSA 676:4 II (b)] and RSA 674:75.
 The Board shall accept testimony in person or in writing from the applicant, any abutter, or any other person.